Skip content?

 Support and treatment services

-Our research aims to identify insights and recommendations that can improve the way we scope, design and deliver support and treatment services, as well as prevention programmes and campaigns.
-We focus particularly on understanding population needs, outcomes and lived experiences among the communities that we seek to serve.
+GambleAware’s research identified insights and recommendations that can improve the way commissioners' scope, design and deliver support and treatment services, as well as prevention programmes and campaigns.
+The focus was particularly on understanding population needs, outcomes and lived experiences among the communities most at risk.

-Read about our commissioned projects to understand more about the different support, treatment services and tools helping people experiencing gambling harms, who’s using them and how effective they are.
+Learn more about the evidence behind different support, treatment services and tools for people experiencing gambling harms, including who’s using them and how effective they are.

 91%